oicr-gsi/nabu/README.md

     npm install

-SQLite3 may need to be built from source in order to comply with the version of Node on your system, as well as the system's architecture.
-If running `node app.js` or `nodejs app.js` shows errors with SQLite, run the following:
+The npm SQLite3 module may need to be built from source in order to comply with the version of Node on your system, as well as the system's architecture.
+Then, if running `node app.js` or `nodejs app.js` shows errors with SQLite, run the following:

     npm uninstall sqlite3
     npm install sqlite3 --local --build-from-source
+    npm rebuild

 ## Setting environment variables